 WordPress is a blogging software.
 It’s the software that I use for pinchofyum.com.
 The best part is that it’s SUPER easy to use and it’s also super easy to install on your website.
 BINGO.

-Here’s how: Login to Bluehost and scroll down to the Software/Services section of the first page.
-Click on WordPress logo.
+Login to Bluehost and find the Website Builders section.
+Click on the WordPress logo.

-Once you get the message that says “Your install is complete!” you’ll want to click on the “View Credentials” button and write down your Admin URL, Username, and Password to avoid lost password annoyance and frustration at yourself later.
-You can change these to something more personal and memorable later, but you’ll need them for your first time logging in.
+Once you get the message that says “Your install is complete!” you’ll want to click on the “View Credentials” button and write down your Admin URL, Username, and Password.
+You can change these to something more memorable later, but you’ll need them for your first time logging in.

 Type your Admin URL into your web browser.
 You’ll see a login screen like the one below.
 Enter your Username and Password you copied down from the previous step.

 3) Making it Pretty